elotroalex/chiens/_texts/translation.md

 - The Whites are landing.
 The Whites are landing.

 *(Cannon shots in the distance, then a silence ...
-A white flag springs from the ground)*
+A white flag springs from the ground.)*

 - {:.sp} A Voice.